-This option parses your design and outputs a report of all supported and unsupported SystemVerilog language constructs.
+Using this option causes the Cycle Model Compiler to parse your design and output a report of all supported and unsupported SystemVerilog language constructs.
 For usage details, refer to the Cycle Model Compiler User Manual (101050).

 Chapter 2 Verilog 95, Verilog 2001, and SystemVerilog Support